 Announce upcoming events.
 Keep students up-to-date by sharing valuable job search and workshop opportunities that are available throughout the year.
-Visit the Calendar of Events for specific details.
+Visit the Workshops and Events page or Calendar of Events for specific details.
 Like our Facebook page: UW-Madison SoE Career Center for other current information and event promotion.

 On-Campus Interviews, Career Fairs and Workshops.
 The Career Center hosts on-campus interviews and coordinates K-12 Fall Fair and the Wisconsin Education Recruitment Fair (WERF) job fair as well as collaborates with other career offices on campus to provide access to all-campus fairs for students.
 Visit the Workshops and Events page for information about scheduled events.